christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 The $$ W_{xh} $$ is a kind of word embedding where the multiplication with the word index produces the vector representing the word in the embedding space (in this case it's a 7-dim space).

-This equation is implemened by the Reccurent layer :
+This equation is implemened by the `nn.Reccurent` layer :

 ```lua
 require 'rnn'